 The Atlantis Water Resource Management Scheme (AWRMS) consists of two stages.
 The first stage involved the refurbishment and optimization of the existing wellfields, which has been completed.
 This phase restored a total of 9.0 Mm3/a for abstraction and 6.92 Mm3/a for infiltration through MAR to the current groundwater scheme.
-Of this, an abstraction volume of 5 Mm3/a and infiltration volumes of 2.92 Mm3/a are already accounted for in the PS calculation detailed in the Ecological Reference Conditions Report (DWS, 2022e).
+Of this, an abstraction volume of 5 Mm3/a and infiltration volumes of 2.92 Mm3/a are already accounted for in the PS calculation detailed in Deliverable 3.2.
 This phase was implemented to recover the water production capacity that had been lost due to the biofouling of boreholes and aging process equipment.
-The second phase is aimed at increasing the capacity to 12.25 Mm3/a for abstraction and 9.84 Mm3/a for infiltration (Umvoto, 2021) (Table 3-4).
-It is noteworthy that these are the officially licensed volumes for the scheme, although, the projected infiltration volumes would likely be lower.
+The second phase is aimed at increasing the capacity to 12.25 Mm3/a for abstraction and 9.84 Mm3/a for infiltration (Umvoto, 2021) (Table 3-6).
+These are the licensed volumes for the scheme, although, the projected infiltration volumes would likely be lower.